omerien/Superhex.io-Scr1pt/Readme.md

 # Superhex.io Scr1pt

-# ❕ License will change to MIT License in a few days!
+# ❕ License will change to MIT License in a few days.
+This will affect 1.7.0 and higher versions of the script.

 <b>🔰 This script has the following features:</b>
 * Zoom Hack.